-Grammar: update-check-ksk <boolean>;
+Grammar: update-check-ksk <boolean>; Blocks: options, view, zone (primary, secondary)

-Tags: zone, dnssec
+Tags: dnssec, zone

 Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone.

 When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone.